Salomons - CCCU

 Teaching Content

-Teaching is undertaken by academic and clinical staff, both local and national, as well as by the Programme team, other professionals and service users and carers.
+Teaching is undertaken by academic and clinical staff, both local and national, as well as by service users and carers.
 It is arranged so that its content relates closely to the clinical placements to facilitate the integration of the academic, clinical and research aspects of training.
 Teaching sessions are based on an experiential learning model, drawing on trainees’ own experiences, and are usually interactive.
 Expert by experience involvement in teaching is common, and speakers are encouraged to consider minority perspectives.

 A variety of teaching methods are used including large and small group work, problem-based learning and team working, as well as didactic teaching.
 Web-based learning methods and online teaching are also increasingly being integrated within the programme, but the majority of teaching is likely to be in person, at Salomons.